 - Have an income-driven repayment plan (that just means the amount of each monthly payment is based on your income).2

-3. Disability Discharge Forgiveness
+3. Total and Permanent Disability (TPD) Discharge

 If you have a disability that leaves you totally or permanently disabled, you might qualify.
 With this program, your federal student loans or your Teacher Education Assistance for College and Higher Education (TEACH) grants could be discharged.